operio-dev/operio-whitepaper/docs/04_architecture.md

 #### Dynamic Workflow Generation

 Perhaps the most revolutionary capability is the engine's ability to generate optimal workflows dynamically rather than following predetermined processes.
-When the system detects an event requiring response, it doesn't consult a static workflow library—it creates a customized execution plan optimized for the specific conditions and constraints present at that moment.
+When the system detects an event requiring response, it doesn't consult a static workflow library but it creates a customized execution plan optimized for the specific conditions and constraints present at that moment.

 This process leverages the complete, up-to-the-millisecond state of the business from our Contextual Memory Layer, analyzes resource availability and strategic constraints, and computes multiple potential execution paths.
 The engine evaluates each approach for efficiency, resource requirements, risk factors, and strategic alignment before initiating optimal execution.